llms.txt explained: Step-by-step guide & practical example

 - [Link to the corresponding page]

 3. Upload the file: Upload the finished llms.txt file to the root directory of your website.
-This is the same location where your robots.txt file is located.
+This is the same location as your robots.txt.

-Method 2: Yoast SEO integration (The convenient start for WordPress)
+Method 2: Yoast SEO integration (The easy start for WordPress)

-1. Navigate to Yoast SEO > Settings > Website features.
+1. Navigate to Yoast SEO > Settings > Site features.

 2. Scroll down to the APIs section.

-3. Enable the switch for the llms.txt file and save.
+3. Enable the toggle for llms.txt file and save.

 Yoast will now automatically generate a basic llms.txt.
-You can find out more about this directly at Yoast SEO.
-But be careful: automation is convenient, but rarely strategically optimal.
+Learn more directly at Yoast SEO.
+Note: Automation is convenient, but rarely strategically optimal.

-• For WordPress: The plugin “LLMs.txt and LLMs-Full.txt Generator” is a good alternative with more configuration options.
+• For WordPress: The plugin “LLMs.txt and LLMs-Full.txt Generator” is a solid alternative with more configuration options.

 • For all systems: Online generators like Firecrawl can create a first draft.
-Important: Use these tools as a starting point, but always check and refine the result manually!
+Important: Use these tools as a starting point, but always review and refine the result manually!

 What does an optimal llms.txt look like in practice?

-An optimal llms.txt is a manually curated selection of content that strategically reflects the core competence of the website, rather than just listing automatically generated pages.
+An optimal llms.txt is a manually curated selection of content that strategically reflects the core competency of the website, rather than just automatically listing all pages.

-Here on seo-kreativ.de, I am currently using the plugin mentioned above.
+Here at seo-kreativ.de, I currently use the plugin mentioned above.
 You can view the llms.txt of seo-kreativ.de live.
-However, for strategic fine-tuning, I recommend manually selecting and describing the most important “crown jewels” of your website.
+For strategic fine-tuning, I recommend manually selecting and describing the most important “crown jewels” of your website.

 How does llms.txt fit into a comprehensive GEO strategy?

-The llms.txt is a crucial component of Generative Engine Optimization (GEO), as it directs AIs to content that has already been optimized for machine processing.
-It is the guide, but the content itself must be the destination.
+The llms.txt is a key building block of Generative Engine Optimization (GEO), directing AIs straight to content already optimized for machine processing.
+It is the signpost, but the content itself must be the destination.

-GEO is the optimization of your content so that it is not only found by an AI, but also effectively used for an answer.
+GEO is the optimization of your content so that an AI can not only find it, but effectively use it for an answer.
 The focus is on:

 • Clarity and precise answers